 Routine stenting is no longer necessary before URS.
-However, pre-stenting facilitates ureteroscopic management of stones, improves the SFR, and reduces complications (46).
+However, pre-stenting facilitates ureteroscopic

-Most urologists routinely insert a JJ stent following URS, although several randomised prospective trials have found that routine stenting after uncomplicated URS (complete stone removal) is not necessary; stenting might be associated with higher postoperative morbidity (47-49).
-A ureteric catheter with a shorter indwelling time (1 day) may be used as well, with similar results (50).
+Most urologists routinely insert a JJ stent following URS, although several randomised prospective trials have found that routine stenting after uncomplicated URS (complete stone removal) is not necessary; stenting might be associated with higher postoperative morbidity (49-51).
+A ureteric catheter with a shorter indwelling time (1 day) may be used as well, with similar results (52).